project-chip/connectedhomeip/docs/silabs/general/CUSTOM_MATTER_DEVICE.md

 For example, if a lighting application only includes single color LEDs instead of RGB LEDs, it might make sense to disable the Color Control cluster in the ZAP configuration.
-Similarly, if a lighting application doesn't take advantage of the Level Control cluster, which allows you to customize current flow to an LED, it might make sense to disable the Level Control cluster.
+Similarly, if a lighting application does not take advantage of the Level Control cluster, which allows you to customize current flow to an LED, it might make sense to disable the Level Control cluster.